MicrosoftDocs/VBA-Docs/api/Publisher.Shape.md

 # Shape object (Publisher)

 Represents an object in the drawing layer, such as an AutoShape, freeform, OLE object, ActiveX control, or picture.
-The  **Shape** object is a member of the **[Shapes](./Publisher.Shapes.md)** collection, which includes all the shapes on a page or in a selection.
+The  **Shape** object is a member of the **[Shapes](Publisher.Shapes.md)** collection, which includes all the shapes on a page or in a selection.

+> [!NOTE]
- **Note**  There are three objects that represent shapes: the  **Shapes** collection, which represents all the shapes on a document; the **[ShapeRange](./Publisher.ShapeRange.md)** collection, which represents a specified subset of the shapes on a document (for example, a **ShapeRange** object could represent shapes one and four on the document, or it could represent all the selected shapes on the document); the **Shape** object, which represents a single shape on a document.
+> There are three objects that represent shapes: the  **Shapes** collection, which represents all the shapes on a document; the **[ShapeRange](Publisher.ShapeRange.md)** collection, which represents a specified subset of the shapes on a document (for example, a **ShapeRange** object could represent shapes one and four on the document, or it could represent all the selected shapes on the document); the **Shape** object, which represents a single shape on a document.
 If you want to work with several shape at the same time or with shapes within the selection, use a **ShapeRange** collection.

 This section describes how to:

 - Return an existing shape on a document.